timiscoding/tictactoe/readme.md

 Thanks to Joel and Jack for helping me out with CSS and design issues.
 Jack helped me understand my program better and how the web interface synced with my console game.

 ## Approach taken - you can ignore this part if technical details bore you

+## Unsolved problems

+* When resizing the window, some text spills out of their containers.
+This is because most of the sizing is done based on viewport height
+* The board flows onto the next row if the window width is too small
+* Didn't have time to let the player choose a letter as their piece
+* Didn't check if player avatars are the same

 ### Extensibility